phac-nml/biohansel/docs/source/installation-docs/home.rst

 `Galaxy <galaxy.html>`_

 If errors persist in installation, the suggestion is to try another method.
-If errors occur in running biohansel, then check that all inputs are correctly specified, all files are in the correct formats (fasta/fastq for samples, .tsv for metadata tables), and no other small issues are present (ex. forgetting a column called subtyping when adding in metadata).
+If errors occur in running biohansel, then check that all inputs are correctly specified, all files are in the correct formats (fasta/fastq for samples, .tsv for metadata tables), and no other small issues are present (ex. forgetting a column called "subtype" when adding in metadata).